pnp/syntex-samples/scenario-samples/Unstructured-DPM-and-CA-Scenario/Readme.md

 **To do this remember that you need an Environment with Dataverse.**

 ### 1. Import Solution
-  - Go to the [Power Platform admin centre](https://make.powerapps.com) & under the “Solution” section, click “Import Solution”
+  Go to the [Power Platform admin centre](https://make.powerapps.com) & under the “Solution” section, click “Import Solution”

   ![image](assets/12-ImportPPSolution-1.png)

 ### 2. Select “DocManagementMicrosoftSyntex_1_0_0_8.zip”
-  - Select zip file and click “Next”
+  Select zip file and click “Next”

   ![image](assets/12-ImportPPSolution-2.png)

-  - Import this solution as **“Unmanaged”** because you will need to change some settings and configuration after the import
+  Import this solution as **“Unmanaged”** because you will need to change some settings and configuration after the import

   ![image](assets/12-ImportPPSolution-3.png)

 ### 3. Configuring SharePoint settings (connection and url)
-  - Now you must select a valid SharePoint connection.
+  Now you must select a valid SharePoint connection.
 If you don’t have a valid connection the wizard will help you to create a SPO connection

   ![image](assets/12-ImportPPSolution-4.png)

   ![image](assets/12-ImportPPSolution-5.png)

-  - Click “Next”
+  Click “Next”

-  - Now you are able to select the correct SharePoint site URL and the “Contract Management Hub” document library
+  Now you are able to select the correct SharePoint site URL and the “Contract Management Hub” document library

   ![image](assets/12-ImportPPSolution-6.png)

-  - Click “Import”
+  Click “Import”

   ![image](assets/12-ImportPPSolution-7.png)

-  - Wait the process finish to import the solution.
+  Wait the process finish to import the solution.

   ![image](assets/12-ImportPPSolution-8.png)

 ## Modify Environment Variables
-  - Click on Solution to see all details
+  Click on Solution to see all details

   ![image](assets/13-ModifySolution-1.png)

 ### 1. Modify “SharePointSiteURL” variable
-  - Edit the environment variable “SharePointSiteURL”
+  Edit the environment variable “SharePointSiteURL”

   ![image](assets/13-ModifySolution-2.png)

-  - Under “Current Site Value” click on “+ Add existing”
+  Under “Current Site Value” click on “+ Add existing”

   ![image](assets/13-ModifySolution-3.png)

-  - Select SPO target site for deployment
+  Select SPO target site for deployment

   ![image](assets/13-ModifySolution-4.png)

   Press “Save” button.

 ### 2. Modify “Contract Management Library Name” variable
-  - Edit the environment variable "Contract Management Library Name"
+  Edit the environment variable "Contract Management Library Name"

   ![image](assets/13-ModifySolution-5.png)

-  - Under “Current List Value” section click on “+ Add existing”
+  Under “Current List Value” section click on “+ Add existing”

   ![image](assets/13-ModifySolution-6.png)

-  - Select “Contact Management Hub” and click “Save”
+  Select “Contact Management Hub” and click “Save”

   ![image](assets/13-ModifySolution-7.png)

 ## Modify “GenerateServiceAgreement” flow
-  - Edit the flow "GenerateServiceAgreement" in “New Tab”
+  Edit the flow "GenerateServiceAgreement" in “New Tab”

   ![image](assets/14-ModifyGenerateServiceAgreementFlow-1.png)

-  - This is the flow...
+  This is the flow...

   ![image](assets/14-ModifyGenerateServiceAgreementFlow-2.png)

 ### 1. Modify action “Generate document using SharePoint Syntex (preview)”
-  - Because you have created the “Modern Template” manually you must change the reference in this action
+  Because you have created the “Modern Template” manually you must change the reference in this action

   ![image](assets/14-ModifyGenerateServiceAgreementFlow-3.png)

-  - Clear “Document Template” field.
+  Clear “Document Template” field.

   ![image](assets/14-ModifyGenerateServiceAgreementFlow-4.png)

-  - Clear “Document Library” field
+  Clear “Document Library” field

   ![image](assets/14-ModifyGenerateServiceAgreementFlow-5.png)

-  - Now PowerAutomate enables you to set the correct values
+  Now PowerAutomate enables you to set the correct values

-  - In “Document Library Name” field select “Service Agreement”
+  In “Document Library Name” field select “Service Agreement”

   ![image](assets/14-ModifyGenerateServiceAgreementFlow-6.png)

-  - In “Document Template” field select “Service Agreement Contract”
+  In “Document Template” field select “Service Agreement Contract”

   ![image](assets/14-ModifyGenerateServiceAgreementFlow-7.png)

 ### 2. Change all the field references
-  - Now you must change the fields references
+  Now you must change the field references

   ![image](assets/14-ModifyGenerateServiceAgreementFlow-8.png)

-  - First you remove “item/xxxx” values, after this add the correct values to the fields
+  First you remove “item/xxxx” values, after this add the correct values to the fields

   - Change Date -> Change Date
   - Discount -> Change Fee